thiagoufg/expose/expose-windows-macos-applescript.md

    ```
 5. Save as an app.
 6. Move the app to the Applications folder.
-7. Open it and allow necessary permissions.
+7. Right-click on it, choose Open, and allow necessary permissions.

 Step 3: Update Security and Privacy Settings
 1. Go to **Settings > Security > Accessibility**: